How to watch tonight's Final Four games for March Madness 2025 NCAA tournament

 - Duke Blue Devils vs. Houston Cougars

 The NCAA women's basketball tournament has been just as thrilling, with powerhouse programs and rising stars competing for a championship berth.
-The women's Final Four includes:
+The women's Final Four included:

 - Texas Longhorns vs. South Carolina Gamecocks